NoroffFEU/development-platforms/supabase-case-study.md

 Supabase is based completely on free open-source software (FOSS).
 Their main features are:

 - Postgres database: A free and open source database.
 It is considered a very stable and advanced database.
 It is easy to use, and stores structured and related data as in a spreadsheet.
-It comes with additional features, inculding real-time listening to database changes and database backups.
+It comes with additional features, including real-time listening to database changes and database backups.
 - Authentication: Supabase uses open source auth.
 It has a build-in authentucation, authorization and user management.
 It works with all the popular login providers, like Google, Facebook, GitHub, Twitter, Discord and many more.
 It also stores user data in your database.
 - Storage: It has a storage system that lets you store with unlimited scaleability for any file type.
 - Edge functions: Server-side TypeScript functions distributed closer to the user.
 It gives the user a fast and personilized experience.